 While at this stage it is still premature to speak of a full recovery of the global economy, we should nevertheless be encouraged by recent market signs that point to the gradual stabilisation of the overall economic situation.
 As the turbulence and its knocks-on effects begin to subside, more business opportunities would be likely to arise in the near future.
-Given the fact that the Group's foundations have remained sound and solid after the global financial turmoil and because a comprehensive and reasonable solution has been worked out for the thorny Lehman Brothers Minibonds issue, the Group is now in a better position than a year ago to focus on the growth of business and return.
+Given the fact that the Group's foundations have remained sound and solid after the global financial turmoil, the Group is now in a better position than a year ago to focus on the growth of business and return.
 Having said that, we will be highly vigilant over any potential pitfalls in the market and we are more rigorous in safeguarding our financial strength, as well as in managing risks and costs.
 To strike a balance between business growth and risk control, we will pursue a prudent yet flexible development strategy in an environment of change, challenge and competition.